(and also not on particular Jewish holidays)

 - In Haifa – There are Some Operating Public Lines: Because Haifa is a mixed city, Egged operates some lines during Shabbat.
 You can check the operating lines through the Egged site, by searching for your destination.

-- To and From Eilat: Because Eilat is so far away from other parts of Israel, buses usually leave Eilat a bit before the Shabbat ends (around 3:30 p.m).
+- To and From Eilat: Because Eilat is so far away from other parts of Israel, buses usually leave Eilat a bit before the Shabbat ends (around 1:30-3:30 p.m).
 Also, some buses come from other parts of Israel to Eilat after the Shabbat had already entered.
 You should check on the Egged site to see if, maybe, the line you want leaves before Shabbat ends or arrives after it begins.
-You can also try connected to the Facebook group – “Lifts for Eilati People“.
+Use my guide to buying bus tickets to Eilat online.
+You can also connect to the Facebook group – “Lifts for Eilati People“.
 It’s in Hebrew, but you can post there and ask if maybe someone can give you a lift to or from Eilat.
 Also, if you’re planning on flying into Eilat, currently the cheapest time to fly is on Shabbat.

 There are also holidays during which the public transportation does not operate, holidays that are like Shabbat.
 Those holidays are: